 The whole area that comprises the large nature reserve has developed like this because of the wet winds from the Atlantic Ocean.

 This particular climate has made the northern side of the mountain range a refuge for a variety of plants and animals.

 In the park, there are caves, rivers, falls, grottos, canyons, and natural pools with crystal-clear water.

 Growing in the mountain hills from May to September is the flower mariposa (butterfly lily, which is Cuba’s national flower.

-On the southern side, there is a drier climate which, which is where the Valle de Los Ingenios (below) and Trinidad lie.
+On the southern side, there is a drier climate, which is where the Valle de Los Ingenios (below) and Trinidad lie.

 You can easily take a day trip to this nature reserve park when you are in Trinidad or Sancti Spiritus Province, or you can stay for longer.

 Whatever way you want to do it, you can go hiking the jungle-like trails, go on horseback riding tours, and swim in waterfalls and freshwater springs!

 Trinidad And The Valley De Los Ingenios

 Valle de Los Ingenios, or Valley of the Sugar Mills in English, consists of three interconnected valleys about 12 kilometers outside Trinidad.